TZstatsADS/Spring2019-Proj3-grp6/README.md

 + Project summary:

 In this project, we created a classification engine for enhance the resolution of images.
-We used GBM model to conduct the Feature Extraction and to complete the Baseline Model.
+We conducted the Feature Extraction and used GBM model to complete the Baseline Model.
 After tuning model parameter, the baseline model can reach accuracy at 99% level.
 In order to facilitate the computational efficiency, we develop an enhanced model by using XGboost method.
 This method greatly reduces the training and testing time and it reaches at 95% accuracy level.
 To further improve the image, we use `superResolution` technique to enlarge the image.
 As a result, images conducted by our model become smoother comparing to those are enlarged directly.

 - Baseline_0 (with `depth` = 3, 5, 7, 9, 11 and `n.trees=200`)